-The Louisiana pine snake is on the USFWS's list of candidates for protection under the Endangered Species Act
+The USFWS has released its annual list of candidates for protection under the Endangered Species Act.

 The U.S. Fish and Wildlife Service (USFWS) has released its "Candidate Notice of Review," a yearly review of the current status of plants and animals that are candidates for protection under the Endangered Species Act.
 One species has been removed from the list, five have been added, and four have had a change in priority from the last review conducted in November 2009, according to USFWS.
 There are currently about 250 species on the list.